opentechinstitute/commotion-docs/commotionwireless.net/docs/cck/index.md

 <ul>
 	<li><a href="/docs/cck/local-applications/what-is-an-app">What is an App?</a>: An introductory guide to applications.</li>
 	<li><a href="/docs/cck/local-applications/locating-a-local-server">Siting a Server</a>: How to decide where to put a local server.</li>
-	<li><a href="/docs/cck/local-applications/apps-needs-assessment">What does my community need?</a>: How to decide what applications fit your communities needs.</li>
-	<li><a href="/docs/cck/local-applications/developing-local-apps">Designing & Developing Local Applications</a>: An overview of the application development process and how to identify if the applications you need already exist.</li>
 </ul>

 <p>&nbsp;</p>